What is a motion to revoke probation in Texas?

 - “Shock” Probation: The judge sends the person to jail to start serving his sentence.
 However, Tex.
 Code Crim.
 Proc.
 Art.
 42A.201 & 42A.202 allow the defendant to ask the judge to stop the jail term and put him on regular probation.
 These cases are called shock probation.

-Further, the type of probation the person is on matters in the following manner.
+Further, the type of probation the person is on matters.

 If a person is on deferred probation, then the judge can send him to jail for up to the maximum jail term allowed by law.
 As an example, if a person is on two (2) years deferred probation for a second degree felony, then the judge can send him to jail for up to 20 years if the person breaks probation.